 Replace the lid, reflame the spreader, and repeat with the next plate.
 Work quickly so as not to contaminate the agar with airborne organisms.

-Incubate the bacteria plates (inverted) at room temperature for 1 week.
+Incubate the bacteria plates at room temperature for 1 week.
+Make sure the plates are inverted during the incubation to prevent drops of moisture from condensation from falling onto the agar surface.

-Making Spread Plates for Actinomycetes.
+Making Spread Plates for Actinomycetes

 Use the dilutions 10-2, 10-3, and 10-4 from the previous steps.
-Spread plate 0.1 ml of vortexed suspension on glycerol-casein pastes as before, making three replicates for each dilution.
+Spread plate 0.1 ml of vortexed suspension on glycerol-casein plates as before, making three replicates for each dilution.
+The lower dilutions are used, since actinomycetes are typically one tenth of the total bacterial population.

 Incubate the actinomycete plates (inverted) at room temperature for 2 weeks.